DrJohnT/DeployCube/README.md

 ## Overview

-**Publish-Cube** allows you to deploy a tabular or multidimensional cube to a SQL Server Analysis Services instance.
+**Publish-Cube** allows you to deploy a tabular or multidimensional cube to an Analysis Services instance either on-premise or in Azure.
 Behind the scenes it uses the
 [Analysis Services Deployment Utility](https://docs.microsoft.com/en-us/sql/analysis-services/multidimensional-models/deploy-model-solutions-with-the-deployment-utility) in silent mode.
 **Publish-Cube** simplifies the use of [Analysis Services Deployment Utility](https://docs.microsoft.com/en-us/sql/analysis-services/multidimensional-models/deploy-model-solutions-with-the-deployment-utility)